up42/docs/source/reference/glossary.rst

       for a :term:`workflow` that uses this data block.

    testquery
-      A job that consisting only in querying for data given a set of :ref:`filters <filters>` from an upstream data provider.
+      A job consisting only in querying for data given a set of :ref:`filters <filters>` from an upstream data provider.
 Not all data providers might implement this functionality.
 The output is a GeoJSON enumerating the available data items.
 If no data exists for a particular query an empty GeoJSON is returned.

    visual product
-      A image or data that is used for display purposes.
-It can also be used for feature extraction and/or classification based **solely** on the pixel value as a digital image --- usual bit depth is 8 bit per pixel, per color (RGB).
+      An image or data that is used for display purposes.
+It can also be used for feature extraction and/or classification based **solely** on the pixel value as a digital image --- usual bit depth is 8 bit per pixel, per band (RGB).
 For example, detecting ships in a port can be done using pattern recognition techniques that rely on
       `artificial neural networks <https://en.wikipedia.org/wiki/Artificial_neural_network>`_.